radumarias/rencfs/README.md

       of children as files in it.
       So we could see how many children a directory has.
       However, we can't identify that actual directory name;
-      we can just see its inode number (internal representation like an ID for each file), and we cannot see the actual filenames of the directory or children.
+      We can just see its inode number (internal representation like an ID for each file), but we cannot see the actual filenames of the directory or children.
       Also, we cannot identify which file content corresponds to a directory child
     - Each file content is saved in a separate file, so we can see the size of the encrypted content but not the